mirage/ke/README.md

 We extended implementations to have a limit of elements to store (see `Rke.Weighted` and `Fke.Weighted`).
-The purpose of it is to limit memory consumption of queue when we use it in some contexts (like _encoder_).
+The purpose of it is to limit memory consumption of the queue when we use it in some contexts (like _encoder_).

 Again, as a part of the MirageOS project, `Ke` does not rely on C stubs, `Obj.magic` and so on.